 When it comes to dental implants, our doctors will determine whether or not you will require a bone graft before they are able to place your implants.
 But many people don’t know what a bone graft actually is.
 To make sure your jawbone is strong enough to fuse to your dental implants, our doctors will take part of a bone from another area of your body, or use synthetic bone grafting material, and attach it to your jawbone.
 Your body will have to heal for several months once the graft has been placed.
 This bone grafting process helps men and women have a strong jawbone ready to receive dental implants.

-There are several different types of bone grafts available for Glendale residents.
+There are several different types of bone grafts available for Pasadena residents.
 These include:

 1. Autograft Bone Graft

 During this type of bone graft, our doctors will remove bone from the body of their patient’s own body, typically from the chin or hard palate.
 When men and women don’t have adequate bone tissue available from those areas of the body, our doctors may elect to take bone from the hip or shin.
 The benefit of an autograft is the low risk of bone graft rejection since the bone is coming from the patient’s own body.
 On the other hand, this type of bone graft means that our doctors will have to create an incision on another area of the body.

 Alllograft bone grafts are harvested from deceased donors.
 Before placing an allograft, our doctors will verify that the donor was free of any diseases or infections before the bone was harvested.
 This donor bone will also have to go through thorough treatments to make it compatible with their Pasadena patient.
 The main concern with using this type of bone graft for dental implants is the risk of an immune reaction or rejection.